Scott Bell takes on the challenge of rebuilding Smith football

 “I’d like to point to the past and say, ‘Believe,’ ” Bell said.
 “We averaged over eight wins a season at High Point Christian and we established it right from the beginning.
 We won eight games my first year with 18 players on the team.
 I know it’s going to take time for them to trust me and believe in me. … But this train’s getting ready to leave the station.
 Get on board.”

 Bell already has his coaching staff on board.
-In addition to some holdovers at Smith, he is bringing former High Point Christian assistants Herb Streater, James McClean and Andrew Couillard with him.
+Besides some holdovers at Smith, he is bringing former High Point Christian assistants Herb Streater, James McClean and Andrew Couillard with him.

 “Coach Streater, my longtime assistant, played quarterback for Smith back in the ‘90s,” Bell said of his defensive coordinator.
 “We’d talked over the years that someday maybe we’d go over to Smith.”